ExpressLRS/Docs/docs/software/dynamic-transmit-power.md

 ### How to configure Dynamic Power

 In the ELRS Lua script, select `> TX Power`.
-There are three configurable elements.
+There are four configurable elements.

 * `Max Power`: The output power will never exceed this power output level in any situation.
 * `Dynamic`: Three options are available.
     - `Off`: Fixed power, always set power to the configured `Max Power` output.
     - `Dyn`: Dynamic power is enabled.
     - `AUX9`-`AUX12`: Dynamic power is enabled only when this AUX channel is `high`, and power is fixed to the `Max Power` when `low`.
 [Demo Video](https://www.youtube.com/watch?v=wdPWw2xu8Ig)
+* `Ramp-Up`: Controls how readily Dynamic Power raises transmit power *and* how reluctant it is to lower power again afterward (see [Ramp-Up (Raise/Lower Aggressiveness)](#ramp-up-raiselower-aggressiveness)).
+Three options are available.
+    - `Normal`: Default behavior.
+    - `Aggressive`: Raises power sooner/more readily in response to degrading signal or missed telemetry, and requires a better signal than `Normal` before lowering power again.
+    - `Very Aggressive`: Raises power even sooner/more readily than `Aggressive`, and requires an even better signal before lowering.
+Uses more power on average, and keeps it up longer once raised, in exchange for a faster reaction to degrading link quality and less back-and-forth power churn.
 * `Fan Thresh`: Fan threshold.
 If the module has a fan, it will be enabled starting at this power level after a short delay.

 Another important setting is to make sure your craft is **armed** on AUX1=`high` (~2000us).
 See [Switch Modes](switch-config.md) for more information about AUX channels.